SNStatComp/awesome-official-statistics-software/README.md

 ## Awesome official statistics software [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-An awesome list of open source statistical software useful for creating and accessing official statistics.
+An awesome list of open source software for official statistics.

 #### An item on this list is awesome because it is
 1. free, open source, and available for download and